-The New Era of Plaintiff Firm Growth: Why M&A is Reshaping the PI & Mass Tort Market
+The New Era of Plaintiff Firm Growth

-1. Rising Case Acquisition Costs
+1. Case Acquisition Is Getting More Expensive

-2. Operational Complexity Demands Scale
+2. Operational Demands Are Growing

 What Buyers and Sellers Are Really Trading

-• Established local brand equity
+• Local brand equity

 • Referral and intake networks